-- Assist in securing funding to support StreamNet and CAP task maintenance, data quality, automation of the entire data flow process including calculations, and new tasks to better support the reporting needs of BPA, NOAA, NPCC and USFWS. - Facilitate discussions among BPA, NPCC, NOAA, and USFWS on funding avenues that could be secured to address new tasks, and to reduce the budget shortfall associated with decline in the purchasing power of the budget (i.e., the budget will effectively decline as costs increase). - Encourage BPA to consider providing and/or increasing funding for Columbia River Basin data stewards, especially with Tribal partners. - Encourage and support BPA and NPCC decisions to maintain or increase the StreamNet FY2021 base funding (\$2,145,483, not including ODFW portfolio funding), to facilitate meeting the needs of BPA and NPCC (while keeping up with inflation). - Continue discussions with NOAA about contributing to StreamNet annual budget to maintain current support for their data needs and explore further enhancement to better address their information needs for the PNW. - Support efforts by StreamNet and PNAMP to secure alternative sources of funding to complement BPA funding such as EPA grants by providing letters of support and exploring synergies among federal agencies and multi-state compacts that consume StreamNet data.
+- Assist in securing funding to support StreamNet and CAP task maintenance, data quality, automation of the entire data flow process including calculations, and new tasks to better support the reporting needs of BPA, NOAA, NPCC and USFWS. - Facilitate discussions among BPA, NPCC, NOAA, and USFWS on funding avenues that could be secured to address new tasks, and to reduce the budget shortfall associated with decline in the purchasing power of the budget (i.e., the budget will effectively decline as costs increase). - Encourage BPA to consider providing and/or increasing funding for Columbia River Basin data stewards, especially with Tribal partners. - Encourage and support BPA and NPCC decisions to at a minimum reinstate the StreamNet base funding to \$2,145,483, and provide critical cost-of-living adjustments to all StreamNet partners, to facilitate meeting the needs of BPA and NPCC (while keeping up with inflation).
+The \$2,145,483 does not include ODFW portfolio funding. - Continue discussions with NOAA about contributing to StreamNet annual budget to maintain current support for their data needs and explore further enhancement to better address their information needs for the PNW. - Support efforts by StreamNet and PNAMP to secure alternative sources of funding to complement BPA funding such as EPA grants by providing letters of support and exploring synergies among federal agencies and multi-state compacts that consume StreamNet data.